dee-see/dee-see.github.io/_posts/2019-05-26-intigriti-xss-challenge-2-writeup.md

 ![Success!]({{ '/images/intigriti_xss_victory.png' | absolute_url }})

 Success!
+I uploaded the simple HTTP server to my VPS, changed `127.0.0.1` to its public IP and submitted my solution.
 There were other ways to trigger the XSS but instead of listing them here I encourage you to go on twitter and find other write-ups documenting them.

 Here's the code used for my server.